-7.1.2.2.
+7.1.3.2.
 Educational Leadership (Principal Endorsement)

 This pathway leads to a building-level principal endorsement that will prepare candidates as a principal in Pre-K through 8th grade, 7th - 12th grade, or PreK-12 grade.
 This pathway meets the requirements for currently licensed teachers who aspire to be building principals, assistant principals, athletic directors, early childhood directors, or other leaders who will be evaluating and hiring school personnel.
 This route embeds the internship experience throughout the program, cumulates with a Capstone course, and is approved by the Nebraska Department of Education.

-7.1.3.
-Social Emotional Leadership
+Students will enroll in either a 36 credit hour or 45 credit hour program depending on each student's current licensure and desired level of endorsement.

+7.1.4.
+Social-Emotional Leadership

 One of the highest areas of need in society today is in the space of social and emotional awareness and leadership.
 Many schools and organizations are in high demand for qualified people to work with students, or employees, in areas of guidance and counseling.
 This concentration will provide educational or organizational leaders with strategies for effectively helping others manage emotions, set and achieve positive goals, show empathy for others, make positive decisions, or make responsible choices.
 Within the concentration a student will study crisis intervention, organizational and human behavior, and social emotional intelligence.

-7.1.4.
+7.1.5.
 Sports Administration